VJBS - Vee Jefferson

 Bipolar Disorder II

 Bipolar disorder, or manic depression, can be an extremely crippling obstacle to deal with for the individuals suffering from it.
-They are most times misunderstood and misconstrued.
+They are most times misunderstood.
 If you see them during their low or high periods, you are not seeing the individuals at all.
 What you're seeing is the effect that the disorder is having on them at that time.
 But the truth is that these folks are usually highly intelligent and very creative.
 If they've completed some type of notable work (ie. book or novel, painting, poetry, blockbuster movie, latest no.1 single) or excelled in some all-time favorite sport or popular hobby, they are called geniuses, stars, and sometimes even superstars!
 And although a few could possibly be called "a little eccentric," crazy is rarely the term used to describe them.
 It's only the regular, everyday people like you and me who would be stigmatized by Bipolar Disorder and made to feel ashamed or criticized for needing help.

 Often times Bipolar Disorder is misdiagnosed because the person may seek help for the depression, but not inform the doctor or therapist of the mania.
 We all know what depression is for the most part.
 We know that depression is when someone is sad, loses his or her sense of self-esteem and self worth, and sometimes may even want to leave this earth completely.
 That's pretty easy to comprehend, even if you're not able to sympathize and empathize.
 So let's talk a little about the mania.
 Mania is the extreme ups or periods of happiness the person may be feeling.
 And if it feels good, why would he or she mention it to the doctor, right?